FeixiangLu/PaddleSports/10-applications/01-football/07-soccernet_features/README.md

 A better model than the Pretrained Soccernet Features has yet to be trained on Soccernet data and the repo will be updated once such models are available.
 The code provided here is to help you train your own model to do inference on other data or research.
 The training setup assumes a [Kinetics](https://www.deepmind.com/open-source/kinetics) style training (not considering class imbalances, more complicated sampling as originally done) so that it is most forward compatible with new models.

+## Prepare source code

+Clone this repo [PaddleVideo](https://github.com/PaddlePaddle/PaddleVideo).
+Move the source code in the Training folder into data/soccernet/ in the PaddleVideo folder, call it $PADDLEVIDEO_SOURCE_FOLDER.

 ## Generate low resolution clips

 In this section, we will be extracting short 10 seconds clips from the Soccernet videos and the clips will have a lower resolution for training.